rmukunda/data-engineering-capstone/README.md

 *Internation air transport association
 **International Civil Aviation organization

+Data choice:

+Airlines dimension is chosen, as it would enable analysis of numbers brought in by various airlines.
+This in conjunction with destination of travellers arriving from specific airlines could throwup intersting insights.
+Airline dimension provides more imformation about the airlines, which can be enriched further without major changes to the warehouse or the pipeline.

 Data munging:

 From the above link data in HTML Table is copied into an excel, exported as a CSV, imported into a Postgres table, only data with a valid iata_code is retained and exported out to csv for the eventual data load.